Incident response plan

 Incident response is the process an organisation uses to deal with a digital incident and its consequences.
 It is recommended to have a plan so that the correct actions can be taken when an incident occurs: an Incident Response Plan.

 An incident response plan is a set of instructions to help employees detect, respond to, and recover from digital security incidents.
+For example, in the event of a disruption, a data breach or a digital attack.
 The aim is to be able to react quickly and calmly to limit damage and minimise repair work.

 How do you set up an incident response plan?

 To act as effectively as possible in the event of an incident, it is important to have employees who can take on the required tasks.
 This includes analysing and monitoring threats, but also coordination in the event of an incident.
 Consider setting up an incident response team.
-Make sure it is clear who the members of this team are and what responsibilities they have.
-They must also be trained to carry out their roles.
+Ensure that it is clear who the members of this team are, what their responsibilities are, and that they are trained.

 What risks have occurred in the past?
 Which threats exist?
 Which systems are vulnerable?
 Which threats are most likely to happen?
 These are all questions that can help you prepare for a potential cyber incident.
 Making a risk analysis offers you tools for effective monitoring of incidents and which actions to take to reduce risks.